SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 * “Text color”.
 The default value is “49595B”.
 * “Button hover text color”.
 The default value is the main brand color.

+**Navigator**

-In the “Navigator section”, you specify the parameters for the navigator.
+In the “Navigator" section, you specify the parameters for the navigator.

 <img src="/guides/users-guide/administration/admin_BrandingTopbar.png" alt="Branding topbar" style="max-width: 100%">